HasanYousef/OOP-course-projects/LodeRunner/README.txt

 Data Structures:
-        the Data Structures that we have on the program its the vector of the board (map of the level) we use a 2d vector (have rows and cols) that let us to do the size we want also we have a vector for the enemies that we put the enemies on it becuse we dont know how many enemies there are so we save him on a vector (objects of enemies).
+        the Data Structures that we have on the program its the vector of the board (map of the level) we use a 2d vector (have rows and cols) that let us to do the size we want, we have a vector for the enemies that we put the enemies on it becuse we dont know how many enemies there are so we save him on a vector (objects of enemies), the controller also has a vector of the Money-packs that stores for each money-pack it's coord and if it is taken or not.

 Notable Algorithms:
         Only one algorithm we used is in Enemy class in movement the algorithm work in this way: